Trade Forex Trading

 = Capital Used * Percent(100)

-= $1,000/$1000 * Percentage(100)
+= $1,000/$1000 * Percent(100)

 XAUUSD Margin Requirement = 100 %

-Investor has 80% above required amount
+Investor has 80% above the required sum

-Because when a xauusd trader has a higher xauusd leverage means that they have more percentage above what is required(A.K.A.
+Because when a trader has a higher xauusd leverage means that they have more percent above what is required(A.K.A.
 More "Free XAUUSD Margin") their open xauusd transactions are less likely to get closed.
 This is reason why traders will choose option 100:1 for their account but according to their risk management rules, these investors won't trade above 5:1.

-These Levels are Shown on the Software Screen Shot Below as an Example:
+These Levels are Shown on the Software Screen-Shot Below as an Examples:

-Margin & Free XAUUSD Margin is shown by the MT4 platform - Gold Trading Maximum Gold Leverage Example Explained and Used Gold Leverage Explained
+Gold Trading Maximum Gold Leverage Example Explained and Used Gold Leverage Explained

-MT4 XAUUSD Platform
+MetaTrader 4 XAUUSD Platform